kayodelycaon/kayodelycaon.github.io/_drafts/2020-03-21-laziness-does-not-exist.md

+---
-Laziness Does Not Exist
+title: Laziness Does Not Exist
-Posted on Sat, 21 Mar 2020 by Kayode Lycaon https://medium.com/@devonprice/laziness-does-not-exist-3af27e312d01
+date: 2020-03-21
+# I want to expand this at some point.
+I was experimenting with link posts
+---
+https://medium.com/@devonprice/laziness-does-not-exist-3af27e312d01

 Psychological research is clear: when people procrastinate, there’s usually a good reason.